BLSQ/iaso/docs/pages/dev/how_to/use_tranlations/use_translations.en.md

 ### 1. Add the Language to AVAILABLE_LANGUAGES Environment Variable

 First, you need to add the new language code to the `AVAILABLE_LANGUAGES` environment variable.
-This variable is used by the build process to determine which languages to include in the generated files.
+This variable is used at run time to determine which languages to display.

 ```bash
 # For development